ibm-cloud-docs/vmware-service/vmaas/tenant-plan-deploy.md

 vSAN storage with optional NFS storage is available for instances in locations with 25 GbE availability. vSAN clusters use bare metal host profiles with local flash storage and a RAID 6, FTT=2 policy.
 This policy is high-performance and high-resilience and requires at least seven hosts. vSAN clusters can also use NFS storage.

-## Host profile
+### Host profile
-{: #tenant-plan-deploy-host}
+{: #tenant-plan-deploy-cluster-host}

 {{site.data.keyword.cloud_notm}} offers several host profiles to choose from with different sizes and configurations of RAM and CPU.
 You can select the most optimized host profile to fit the target workloads.
 When you select a host profile, first assess the types of VMware VMs and workload you plan to run on {{site.data.keyword.vcf-aas}}.

-* For migrating workloads into {{site.data.keyword.cloud_notm}}, open source tools such as [RVTools](https://www.robware.net/){: external} build an inventory of the existing VMWare environments.
-[RVTools](https://www.robware.net/) lists all VMs in an existing VMWare environment, including the VM CPU, RAM, and storage sizes.
+* For migrating workloads into {{site.data.keyword.cloud_notm}}, open source tools such as [RVTools](https://www.robware.net/){: external} build an inventory of the existing VMware environments.
+[RVTools](https://www.robware.net/) lists all VMs in an existing VMware environment, including the VM CPU, RAM, and storage sizes.
-* For new VMWare workloads, model out the applications and VM sizes (CPU, RAM, and storage) that you need for each VM.
+* For new VMware workloads, model out the applications and VM sizes (CPU, RAM, and storage) that you need for each VM.

 After you have a list of target VMs including CPU, RAM, and storage requirements, next identify the largest and most important VM applications.
 When you select a host profile, you want to ensure to use the largest and most important applications to match against the host profile options.
 Match the largest VM's RAM requirements and CPU requirements against the list of host profiles.
 As a standard choice, use the host profile with at least as much physical RAM and CPU as the largest VM.
 It is also important to account for a 10 to 20 percent hypervisor overhead.